dad2cl3/pyLoreBot/README.md

 # pyLoreBot
-Simple Discord bot that allows Discord users to search Destiny 1 grimoire cards and Destiny 2 lore.
+Simple Discord bot that allows Discord users to search Destiny 1 grimoire cards and Destiny 2 lore written in Python.

 The project builds off the [destiny-manifest-manager](https://github.com/dad2cl3/destiny-manifest-manager) repository.

-The lore search can be initiated in Discord by typing the command !lore.
+The lore search can be initiated in Discord by typing the command "!lore".

-The backend is also written such that a web application can search the data through the same API that is used from within the Discord bot.

-**Search Capabilities**
+Web applications can also leverage the API backend minus the Discord bot initiator "!lore".

+### Backend
+The search functionality is supported by an AWS Lambda function written in Python sitting behind AWS API Gateway.
+The manifest data is stored in PostgreSQL.

+    Bot <-> AWS API Gateway <-> AWS Lambda <-> PostgreSQL

+### Search Capabilities

-Right now, the search is performed within the PostgreSQL database using built-in full-text search functionality.
+Right now, the search is performed within the PostgreSQL database using native [full-text search functionality](https://www.postgresql.org/docs/current/static/textsearch.html).
 The bot supports searching based on all words provided.

 For example:

     !lore whisper of the worm produces 'whisper & of & the & worm'

-Also, the bot supports search keywords "AND", "NOT", and "OR" along with their corresponding operators "&", "!", and "|".
+The bot supports search keywords "AND", "NOT", and "OR" along with their corresponding operators "&", "!", and "|".
 Operator precedence using parentheses is also supported.

 For example: